JackieW001/SegFault/README.md

 Right now, the most popular languages for Data Science are Python, Java, R, and C++.
 However, while prototypes are mostly written in dynamically typed languages like Python and R, once an algorithm reaches production level quality, it is often rewritten in faster languages such as C++ for scalability.
 And as mentioned above, it is very likely that Rust is going to be some healthy competition for C++ in the near future.

-Leaf, for example, a machine learning library written in Rust, is already nothing short of impressive.
+[Leaf] (https://github.com/autumnai/leaf), for example, a machine learning library written in Rust, is already nothing short of impressive.
  - Leaf is a open Machine Learning Framework for hackers to build classical, deep or hybrid machine learning applications.
 It brings modularity, performance and portability to deep learning, and is already one of the fastest Machine Intelligence Frameworks available.
  - Leaf is also part of the Autumn Machine Intelligence Platform (also called Autumn AI), which is working on making AI algorithms 100 times more computational efficient.
  - Leaf aims to become the core of constructing high-performance machine intelligence applications.
 Its design makes it easy to publish independent modules to make e.g. deep reinforcement learning, visualization and monitoring, network distribution, automated preprocessing or scaleable production deployment easily accessible for everyone.